Blesmol-IO/netty-osgi/io.blesmol.netty.provider/README.md

 ## TODOs

+* Support handlers which declare they wish to be deleted

 * Logging, lol

 * Currently using 3 different "future" APIs: OSGi, Netty, and Java futures.
 Reduce to 2 or 1